sathyapriya-t/springboot/README.md

 time we need to add
 this annotation.
 Basically if there is confusion, the class which is annotated with @Primary will be preferred.

+**@Qualifier** - This annotation takes a parameter as string of bean name(Not Class name).
+For Dependency injection, if we have 2 or more class which implements the same Interface(Loose coupling)
+.That Interface
+is used for dependency injection as instance variable, then spring boot will be confused which one to inject.In the time you don't want to add the @Primary annotation you can add @Qualifier annotation in the injecting bean.

+Example: `@Qualifier("tablet")` - notice that the parameter has bean/object name not class name

 <p style="padding-left:80px;"> </p>

 ## We Use [GitHub Flow](https://guides.github.com/introduction/flow/index.html), So All Code Changes Happen Through Pull Requests